-Then take it out, flip it on the other side, and remove the drippings and then continue roasting for 8 minutes on half the power, keeping watch in intervals.
+Then take it out, flip it on the other side, remove the drippings and then continue roasting for 8 minutes on half the power, keeping watch in intervals.

 Use a food thermometer to check the temperature of the turkey which should be done at about 165 degrees.

-However, keep in mind that it won’t be crispy and will not show that golden-brown colour that you would normally get when roasted in an electric oven.
+However, keep in mind that it won’t be crispy and will not show the golden-brown colour that you would normally get when roasted in an electric oven.
 You can keep basting it and add a browning sauce to get that colour.